python/cpython/Doc/library/pathlib.rst

       directory

-   If the path was generated from :meth:`Path.iterdir` then this attribute is an :class:`os.DirEntry` instance.
-These objects are initialized with some information about the file type; see the :func:`os.scandir` docs for details.
-In other cases, this attribute is an instance of an internal pathlib class which initially knows nothing about the file status.
-In either case, merely accessing :attr:`Path.status` does not perform any filesystem queries.
+   If the path was generated from :meth:`Path.iterdir` then this attribute is initialized with information about the file type gleaned from scanning the parent.
+Merely accessing :attr:`Path.status` does not perform any filesystem queries.

    To fetch up-to-date information, it's best to call :meth:`Path.is_dir`,